rollkit/docs/learn/building-and-deploying-a-rollup.md

 ## 💻 Support {#support}

 The tutorials will explore developing with Rollkit, which is still in Alpha stage.
-If you run into bugs, please write a Github [issue](https://github.com/rollkit/docs/issues/new) or let us know in our [Telegram](https://t.me/rollkit).
+If you run into bugs, please write a GitHub [issue](https://github.com/rollkit/docs/issues/new) or let us know in our [Telegram](https://t.me/rollkit).
 Furthermore, while Rollkit allows you to build sovereign rollups